HaldiH/tat/docs/index.md

 ### Quick start

+Check if an installer is available for your system on the [release page](https://github.com/ShinoYasx/tat/releases) and get the latest version.

+---

+If your system is not supported or you want to install the pip version, follow these steps.

 TAT needs Python >= 3.8 and 3.8.1 on Windows.

 TAT is available in PyPI, thus you can install it with `pip` :